TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/1-Installation/Index.rst

 To follow this documentation, we assume you have TYPO3 up-and-running.

-Check out the "Installation & Upgrade Guide" for how to :ref:setup a TYPO3 installation with Composer <t3install:install-via-composer>`
+Check out the "Installation & Upgrade Guide" for how to :ref:`setup a TYPO3 installation with Composer <t3install:install-via-composer>`

 The System extension **extbase** and **fluid** are required.